Categories: Electromagnetism, Physics, Plasma physics.

 E+u×B+J×Bqene=ηJ\begin{aligned} \vb{E} + \vb{u} \cross \vb{B} + \frac{\vb{J} \cross \vb{B}}{q_e n_e} = \eta \vb{J} \end{aligned}

-However, most authors neglect some of its terms: this form is used for Hall MHD, where J×B\vb{J} \cross \vb{B} is called the Hall term.
-This term can be dropped in any of the following cases:
+However, most authors neglect some terms: the full form is used for Hall MHD, where J×B\vb{J} \cross \vb{B} is called the Hall term.
+It can be dropped in any of the following cases:

 E+u×B=ηJ\begin{aligned} \vb{E} + \vb{u} \cross \vb{B} = \eta \vb{J} \end{aligned}